thelondonsmiths/Solex_ser_recon_EN/README.md

 If Y/X is set to 1, distortion due to inappropriate scanning speed vs frame rate can be recognised and optimised.
 Similarly, if Tilt is set to 0, instrument misalignment can be recognised and corrected.

-Geometry graphics window can be killed by killed by pushing 'X'.
-Composite results window should be killed by pushing any key on the keyboard.
+The composite results window should be killed by pushing any key on the keyboard.
 By default, the Processing GUI will reappear after each run.
 The prior file location and several other GUI states are saved in the SHG.ini file.

+Some changes were implemented due to a known bug in the update to a library: see https://github.com/PySimpleGUI/PySimpleGUI/issues/5410